falcosecurity/libs/test/vm/README.md

-### Step 6 - Test Run all Drivers (Big Loop)
+### Step 6 - Test Run (Big Loop)

-> Done as part of `vm-centos7` or `vm-ubuntu` targets.
+> Targets  `vm-centos7` or `vm-ubuntu` or ... (new future distros)

-Loop over kernels in both `centos7` and `ubuntu` VMs.
-Re-booting into each kernel while performing strict kernel change verification checks.
+Iterate through the kernels in the VMs.
+Each kernel is sequentially booted, and strict kernel change verification checks are performed during the process.

 ```bash